AyaJoharji/Color-Palette-Extraction-Image-Captioning/README.md

 ## Project Overview

-This project aims to create a web application that extracts a color palette from an uploaded image and generates a bilingual caption (in both English and Arabic) that describes the image.
-The application leverages Hugging Face pipelines for image captioning and translation, combined with a user-friendly interface built using Gradio.
+This project aims to create a tool that extracts a color palette from an uploaded image and generates a bilingual caption (in both English and Arabic) that describes the image.
+The tool leverages Hugging Face pipelines for image captioning and translation, combined with a user-friendly interface built using Gradio.

 ### Motivation